Kadee80/WebDev_S18/Week_4/README.md

-# HW - Due Monday, Week 5
+# HW - Due Wednesday, Week 5

 Next week you will be presenting you midterm project proposals to your classmates.
 Plan on showing a blog post and optional slideshow (or combination of the 2) describing a simple multipage (minimum of 3 pages) website.
 Blog post / slideshow should include: